 By: Val Webb, LMT, Medical Massage Therapist

 I have been performing a variety of medical massages for almost ten years.
 I firmly believe in the healing power of massage as it offers a healthy, hands-on approach to drug-free and non-invasive therapy, based on the body’s natural ability to heal.
 Medical massages work to reduce stress and tension, while promoting relaxation.
 Beyond that, new research from major health institutions is finding that medical massage helps alleviate chronic pain and discomfort in patients.
+Read more about the benefits that can improve your quality of life with medical massage.

 For example, the Mayo Clinic recently conducted an analysis of nearly 600 cancer patients and found that one in three patients experience cancer-related pain.
 And at the same time also determined that, “massage therapy significantly reduced pain compared to the conventional standard of care alone and was particularly effective in eradicating surgery-related pain.”